nancopeland/nancopeland.github.io/flex-grid-menu.md

 ## Reassessing the menu SCSS

 First, I broke up the menu SCSS so it was easier to manage.
-This was pretty straightforward: the menu CSS was previously all in one SCSS partial so I broke it up into three partials:
+This was pretty straightforward: the menu CSS was previously all in one SCSS partial so I broke it up into three SCSS partials:

-{% highlight scss %}
-_base.scss
-_desktop.scss
-_mobile.scss
-{% endhighlight %}

-Currently, the desktop and mobile menus run off almost completely separate code and the small amount of code shared is in `_base.scss`.
-To implement the flex grid, I would mainly be editing the desktop and base menus so the split made the code more maintainable and easier to read.

 {% highlight scss %}
 /* _menu.scss */